10 most popular

 With so many incredible locations to see throughout the Hawaiian Islands, it is impossible to list everything in just one blog post!
-Please enjoy our carefully selected list of the most popular places to visit in Hawaii.
+Please enjoy our carefully curated list of the most popular places to visit in Hawaii.

 The USS Arizona Memorial at Pearl Harbor in Honolulu is the #1 Visitor Destination in the Hawaiian Islands.
-Over 2-million U.S. and international visitors choose to visit the Arizona Memorial every year to see where WWII began for America.
+Over 2 million U.S. and international visitors choose to visit the Arizona Memorial every year to see where WWII began for America.
 There are 9 historic sites that contribute to the WWII Valor in the Pacific National Monument located in Alaska, California, and Hawaii.
-Five are at Pearl Harbor; the USS Arizona Memorial, USS Utah Memorial, USS Oklahoma Memorial, and areas within Battleship Row and Ford Island.
+Five are at Pearl Harbor: the USS Arizona Memorial, USS Utah Memorial, USS Oklahoma Memorial, and areas within Battleship Row and Ford Island.

-The Road to Hana is one of the most popular activities to do in Hawaii and one that Maui lovers should do at least once in their lifetime.
-Most visitors choose to experience the road to Hana in two ways — by car or with a guided tour.
-The choice is yours, but a solo trip with just family and friends is probably the best scenario for those looking to explore more.
+The Road to Hana is one of the most popular activities to do in Hawaii and one that Maui lovers should do at least once in their lifetimes.
+Most visitors choose to experience the road to Hana in one of two ways: by car or as part of a guided tour.
+The choice is yours, but a solo trip with just family and friends is probably the best scenario for those looking to explore more freely.

 The Island of Lana’i is a breathtakingly gorgeous, privately owned island in the Hawaiian archipelago.
-It is also known as the “Pineapple Isle,” a title gained from becoming one of the world’s foremost pineapple growing locations in history.
+It is also known as the “Pineapple Isle,” a title earned by becoming one of the world’s foremost pineapple growing locations in history.
 Located within Maui County, Lana’i does not have direct service from outside of Hawaii but can be reached by an inter-island flight from the Honolulu or Kahului Airport, or by ferry from Maui’s Lahaina Harbor.

 Whether you’re a coffee lover or not, definitely take the time to visit at least one coffee farm while you are on the Big Island.
-There are hundreds of coffee farms in Kona, so choose a few, and tour them throughout a day like on a wine tasting adventure!
+There are hundreds of coffee farms in Kona, so choose a few, and tour them throughout a day like you would on a wine tasting adventure!
 See coffee farms and mills and learn how the beans are processed.
 Taste all the unique flavors that are rich in Hawaii’s agricultural roots.